 Yes!
 The simplest way to do this is to simply set up an Ethereum account and auction off your items using the standard OpenSea auction flow.
 See running an initial item sale for more details.

 If you have a more complex way of auctioning off your initial items (perhaps some method of randomly generating the items), check out advanced presale structure.
-If that's still not suitable for your needs, feel free to reach out to us at [email protected] to see if we might be able to help you out.
+If that's still not suitable for your needs, feel free to reach out to us at the Help Center to see if we might be able to help you out.